 2. Complete the Billing and Coding Program

 The coursework in your training curriculum should cover physiology and anatomy, health insurance, claims processing, electronic health records, legal issues in healthcare, and CPT, HCPCS, ICD-10-CM and ICD-10-PCS coding.
 Your medical coding program should also prepare you for the certification exam.
 Some programs also provide an externship, where you can get hands-on practice in the field.

 3. Pass the Certification Exam

 There are different exams that each medical billing and coding program prepares you to pass.
-With the certification program at MTI College, you are prepared to take and pass either the Certified Medical Reimbursement Specialist (CMRS) or Certified Coding Associate (CCA) certification exam.
-MTI College is endorsed by the American Health Information Management Association (AHIMA) and American Medical Billing Association (AMBA).
+With the certification program at Campus, you are prepared to take and pass either the Certified Medical Reimbursement Specialist (CMRS) or Certified Coding Associate (CCA) certification exam.
+Campus is endorsed by the American Health Information Management Association (AHIMA) and American Medical Billing Association (AMBA).
 Once you pass the certification exam, you will be fully prepared to launch your career in medical billing and coding.

 4. Apply for Jobs and Start Your Medical Billing and Coding Career

 Employers are looking for qualified billers and coders with professional skills, experience, and knowledge.
 Put together a resume that highlights your training, experience, and skills.
 Visit job boards and apply to positions that meet your needs.
 If you know friends that already work in the healthcare industry, they may be able to let you know if their employers are looking for candidates.
 With certification and externship experience, you will be qualified for an entry level position in medical offices or hospital facilities.